Skip to main content

 Select print to print all of the questions and answers.

-C/T is the abbreviation for a current transformer.
-Most electric meters are capable of reading electric loads of 200 amps or less.
-For electric loads over 200 amps, C/T's are required to provide a smaller current to the electric meter proportional to the actual current flowing to the service panel.
+CT is the abbreviation for a current transformer.
+Most electric meters are only capable of reading electric loads up to 320 amps.
+For electric loads of 400 amps or more, CTs are required to provide a smaller current to the electric meter proportional to the actual current flowing to the service panel.

 In areas where existing streetlighting is below City standards, an additional light may be installed at the Utilities expense.
 For residential areas, City standards require a streetlight at one corner of each intersection, with lights not to exceed 320 feet apart.
 If existing lighting does not meet this standard, contact Utilities.

-In most cases, additional electric development charges plus any costs associated with modifications to the electric system will apply.
+Please contact electricprojectengineering@fcgov.com to discuss upgrading an existing electric service.
+In most cases, additional electric capacity fees and any costs associated with modifications to the electric system will apply.

 Did You Know?